 Next, layer all the freshly washed cucumbers on top of all the spices and garlic.
 You don’t have to pack them tightly, just pile them in.

-Now you must make your water solution to cover your pickles.
-I found 3 litres of water nicely covered 6 pounds of cucumbers.
-So, in a clean mixing bowl I dissolved 6 TBSP of unadulterated sea salt into non-cholorinated tepid (not boiled!) water.
+Now make your water solution to cover your pickles.
+I find 3 litres of water nicely covered 6 pounds of cucumbers.
+So, in a clean mixing bowl I dissolve 6 TBSP of sea salt into non-cholorinated tepid (not boiled!) water.
 If this math scares you: Just fill a pot of water, eye-ball how much water you think will cover your cucumbers by three inches.
 Then, add sea salt by the TBSP and keep adding salt until it reaches a mouth-puckering saltiness that’s enjoyable.
 If it’s sickeningly salty, you’ve added too much salt.
-Too much salt means the environment will be too sterile, and the cukes won’t culture, all the salt just kills the friendly bacteria.
+Too much salt means the environment will be too sterile, and the cukes won’t culture, all the salt just kills the good bacteria.
 Too little salt, and the unwanted moulds will take over and you’ll have a rotten batch.
 Once you’ve mixed your water and salt solution, pour over your pickles to cover them by three inches.

-Check on it daily, and with a clean spoon, scoop away the “skin” and foam that will be begin to form (pictured above).
+Check on it daily, and with a clean spoon.
+Scoop away the “skin” and foam that will be begin to form (pictured above).
 While this doesn’t look pretty, it’s not bad, it’s just a sign that the cucumbers are fermenting and turning into pickles!
 Put the plate, weight, and cover back, and return the crock to the cool location.

 Recap & tips:

 – Make sure you use crispy cukes to begin with.
 Let them soak in very cold water to crisp them up

 – find that “sweet spot” of salty brine to your liking.
 The saltier, the slower to ferment.
 The less salt, they’ll ferment quick and you might risk them going mouldy.
 There should NEVER be “hairy” mould.